rishabhahuja12/careerbot/README.md

 # CareerBot: Agentic AI Career Counseling for IBM Edunet Internship

-CareerBot is an agent-driven AI chatbot that provides personalized career guidance for Indian students, leveraging IBM Cloud Lite, watsonx.ai, and the Granite model.
-Built as part of the IBM Edunet Internship, this project demonstrates agentic orchestration, prompt engineering, and real-world deployment on IBM resources.
+CareerBot is an intelligent agent built using IBM Watsonx.ai and Granite LLM, designed to offer personalized, document-grounded career guidance for students across India.
+Created as part of the IBM SkillsBuild for Academia Internship 2025, the project demonstrates agentic orchestration, vector-based retrieval (RAG), and real-world deployment using IBM Cloud.

 ---